hobbs131/Issue_Tracker/README.md

 1. You will need an auth0 account
 2. You will need an auth0 application
 3. You will need to configure your auth0 application on their website: <https://auth0.com/docs/quickstart/webapp/python/01-login>
-    * The "communication" in auth0 occurs mostly in the client browser -- so you don't really need to tell auth0 where your server is, just where you're browser accesses it.
     * If you want to test locally, you will need to configure an auth0 application to point locally. (i.e. `http://localhost:5000`)
     * If you want to run on heroku, you will need to look up your heroku urls and point auth0 to that.
+    * I _think_ you can (mostly) configure one auth0 application to work for both, the only issue is that it seems auth0 only accepts one login url, (which can be left blank)
-    * In this example, our login url is `<domain>/login`, our logout url is `<domain>/` (we only redirect after logout to the home page), and our callback url is `<domain>/callback`
+    * In this example, our logout url is `<domain>/` (we only redirect after logout to the home page), and our callback url is `<domain>/callback` .
-        * In testing I was finding auth0 to not like `localhost:5000/login` as an "Application Login URI" -- it seems OK with this being left blank.
 4. update your `.env` file with auth0 related data (for local testing)
 5. use `heroku config:set PARAM=VALUE` commands to update heroku's environment variables as well.
-These probably will not match those in your `.env` file.

 ### Run remotely
 ```